DistributedCollective/Sovryn-Node/README.md

 npm install
 npm run build-client
 create empty directory "logs"
-create directory "secrets" and within a file account.js with the credentials of the liquidator
+create directory "secrets" and within a file account.js with the credentials of the liquidator (owner of the sovryn smart contract)
 ```
 export default {
     adr: "0xcafecafe",